CryptoToolsLtd/CryptoEngine/README.md

 python3.12 -m crypto test
 ```

-There are 59 tests, which take 30 - 35 seconds
+There are 85 tests, which take 50 seconds to
-in total to complete on Intel i7-1165G7
+several minutes in total to complete on
-@ 2.80GHz × 4.
+Intel i7-1165G7 @ 2.80GHz × 4.

 ## Author